Naruto-Sasuke/DailyPaperReading/notes/overall.md

 ## Create Anime Characters with A.I.!
 Results are astonishing, yet method is nothing special.
 It just adopts a type of existing variant of GAN, and using a clean dataset.
+The approach of gathering the dataset deserving learning.